michelle-po/VisualDon/20200221/donnees.md

 - **Qui a créé le jeu de données?
 Dans quel but?**

   The data is sourced from this [World Bank dataset](http://data.worldbank.org/indicator/SP.POP.TOTL) which in turn lists as sources:

-  (1) United Nations Population Division.
-World Population Prospects, * (2) United Nations Statistical Division.
-Population and Vital Statistics Reprot (various years), * (3) Census reports and other statistical publications from national statistical offices, * (4) Eurostat: Demographic Statistics, *
+  * (1) United Nations Population Division.
+World Population Prospects
+  * (2) United Nations Statistical Division.
+Population and Vital Statistics Reprot (various years),
+  * (3) Census reports and other statistical publications from national statistical offices,
+  * (4) Eurostat: Demographic Statistics,
-  (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and * *(6) U.S. Census Bureau: International Database.*
+  * (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and
+  * *(6) U.S. Census Bureau: International Database.*